İzzettin Çalışlar

-İzzettin Çalışlar (1882 in Yanya (Ioannina), Janina Vilayet – August 20, 1951 in Istanbul) was an officer of the Ottoman Army and a general of the Turkish Army.
+İzzettin Çalışlar (1882 – 20 August 1951) was an officer of the Ottoman Army and a general of the Turkish Army.
+He is known for his achievements in the Gallipoli campaign of World War I. He later joined the forces of Mustafa Kemal and fought in the Turkish War of Independence.
 He also served as a politician and was a prominent member of the Kemalist movement.